nrfconnect/sdk-nrf/samples/cellular/at_client/README.rst

 The AT Client sample acts as a proxy for sending directives to the nRF91 Series modem using AT commands.
 This facilitates the reading of responses or analyzing of events related to the nRF91 Series modem.
-You can initiate the commands manually from a terminal such as the `nRF Connect Serial Terminal`_, or visually using the `Cellular Monitor`_ app.
+You can initiate the commands manually from a terminal such as the `Serial Terminal app`_, or visually using the `Cellular Monitor app`_.
 Both apps are part of `nRF Connect for Desktop`_.

 For more information on the AT commands, see the `nRF91x1 AT Commands Reference Guide`_  or `nRF9160 AT Commands Reference Guide`_ depending on the SiP you are using.